coolaj28/HouYi-CS4371-/README.md

 Our fork of HouYi extends its prompt injection capabilities to simulate indirect and user-agnostic injection vectors inspired by the scenarios outlined in Greshake et al.’s work.
 By integrating these insights:

-We've customized harnesses that simulate passive and hidden retrieval-based injections.
+We've customized a test that simulate passive and hidden retrieval-based injections.

 We've created test cases that mimic encoded prompts, email-based attacks, and memory-persistent payloads described in the IPI taxonomy.